The 26 best deals from Walmart’s Early Black Friday event | CNN Underscored

 Walmart Black Friday clothing deals

-This puffer fest is lightweight but super-warm on cold days, and it comes in eight colors to choose from (or make your weekly uniform out of).
+This puffer vest is lightweight but super warm on cold days, and it comes in eight colors to choose from (or make your weekly uniform out of).

 This five-pack of boys underwear is a retro classic, and there’s one superhero for each day of the school week with this assortment.